reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 }

 ```

-The request callback method is used to prepare the HTTP request by setting different HTTP headers like `Content-Type` and `Authorization`.
+Here we are sending a request callback and a response callback to the `execute()` method.
+The request callback is used to prepare the HTTP request by setting different HTTP headers like `Content-Type` and `Authorization`.

 The `responseExtractor` used here extracts the response and creates a file in a folder in the server.